 The PADI Assistant Instructor course is the first portion of the PADI Instructor Development Course (IDC) and when followed by the Open Water Scuba Instructor course (OWSI) and successful performance at the Instructor Examination (IE), leads to certification as a DIVEWORLD, PADI Open Water Scuba Instructor.

 The PADI Assistant Instructor course with Diveworld will hone your professional capabilities.
-The course is tailored to each individuals needs, so give us a call and start your improvement now.
-The course can be very flexible to suit your availability too.
+The course is tailored to each individuals needs & availability, so give us a call and start your improvement now.
+Our courses are made to each candidate so can be flexible to suit your availability .

 The Fun Part

-Being closely mentored while gaining hands-on experience teaching students.
+Having support and back-up while gaining real, hands-on experience teaching students.

 What You Learn

-You build upon your abilities to organise and supervise scuba diving activities, while concentrating on developing teaching skills.
-You learn through:
+You build upon your abilities to organise and supervise scuba diving activities learned during the Divemaster course, while concentrating on developing teaching skills.
+Together we will work at :